Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/web/README.md

 # Web Framework
 ## Features
 - File-based routing system.
-- Each endpoint supports both GET and POST requests and the arguments can be passed as:
+- Each endpoint supports both GET and POST requests and the arguments can be passed both as:
     - Query parameters
     - Request body